-'Defend democracy': Pelosi calls Trump 'ongoing threat' in impeachment debate
+Pelosi calls Trump threat to democracy as impeachment vote looms

-WASHINGTON (Reuters) - U.S. House Speaker Nancy Pelosi on Wednesday called Donald Trump an ongoing threat to American democracy who left Congress no choice but to impeach him as bitterly divided lawmakers debated before historic votes on charges accusing the Republican president of abusing his power and obstructing Congress.
+WASHINGTON (Reuters) - U.S. House Speaker Nancy Pelosi on Wednesday called Donald Trump a threat to American democracy who left Congress no choice but to impeach him as bitterly divided lawmakers debated before historic votes on charges accusing the Republican president of abusing his power and obstructing Congress.

-With billowing partisan differences on full display, the Democratic-controlled House of Representatives launched a planned six hours of debate on the two articles of impeachment - formal charges - arising from the president’s actions toward Ukraine, with time equally divided between the parties and no amendments.
+With partisan differences on full display and Republicans stoutly defending Trump, the Democratic-led House of Representatives held a debate scheduled for six hours on the two articles of impeachment arising from the president’s actions toward Ukraine.

-Trump would become only the third U.S. president to be impeached.
-That would set the stage for a trial in the Republican-led Senate, with House members acting as prosecutors and senators as jurors.
-Republican senators have shown little interest in convicting Trump, which would result in his ouster.
+Trump would become the third U.S. president to be impeached.
+That would set the stage for a trial in the Republican-led Senate next month, with House members acting as prosecutors and senators as jurors.
+A conviction would result in his removal from office, but the Senate’s top Republican has said there is “no chance” of that happening.

-On the House floor, Pelosi read the U.S. Pledge of Allegiance, then said, “today we are here to defend democracy for the people,” to applause from fellow Democratic lawmakers.
+On the House floor, Pelosi read the U.S. Pledge of Allegiance, then said: “Today we are here to defend democracy for the people,” to applause from fellow Democratic lawmakers.

 As the debate unfolded, Trump on Twitter called the proceedings “AN ASSAULT ON AMERICA” and on his party.
-Trump has denied wrongdoing.
+Trump, who has denied wrongdoing, later added of Pelosi: “Will go down in history as worst Speaker.”

-While the House twice previously has voted to impeach presidents - Bill Clinton in 1998 and Andrew Johnson in 1868 - no president has ever been removed from office via impeachment.
+While the House twice previously voted to impeach presidents - Bill Clinton in 1998 and Andrew Johnson in 1868 - no president has ever been removed from office via impeachment.

 Separate votes on the two charges are expected in the early evening.
 The votes are expected to fall almost entirely along party lines, with Democrats in favor and Republicans opposed.

-In speeches on the House floor, Republicans defended the president and accused Democrats of seeking to use an unfair and rigged process to nullify the results of the 2016 election in which Trump defeated Democrat Hillary Clinton.
+In speeches on the House floor, Republicans defended the president and accused Democrats of seeking to use an unfair, rigged process to nullify the results of the 2016 election in which Trump defeated Democrat Hillary Clinton.
 The House voted down a Republican bid to adjourn and a motion accusing Democrats of violating the chamber’s rules.

 “If we do not act now, we would be derelict in our duty.
 It is tragic that the president’s reckless actions make impeachment necessary,” Pelosi added.